-For more information, please see the school's Health and Safety policy.
+For more information, please see the school's Health and Safety policy and the intimate care policy.

 22. Passwords and Collection of children

 St Matthew Academy has a password system.
 When children arrive in September the teacher will ask the parents to leave a password that will be kept on the school system, so that if someone else is instructed by the parents to pick a child up then the password should be given to the class teacher.
 CHILDREN CANNOT BE COLLECTED BY ANYONE UNDER 14.